- Search The Registry

 John Edward Bruce

-During the American Reconstruction era and after, many black leaders espoused non-violent strategies for social change.
-Appalled at the rise of lynching’s and imposition of legal segregation, Bruce supported armed self-defense against racist attacks.
+Many black leaders espoused non-violent strategies for social change during the American Reconstruction era and after.
+Appalled at the rise of lynchings and imposition of legal segregation, Bruce supported armed self-defense against racist attacks.
 He supported "organized resistance to organized resistance."
 Bruce also became prominent on the lecture circuit, giving speeches that addressed lynching, the condition of southern blacks, and the weak American political system that failed to protect the rights of its black citizens.
-In 1890, he joined activist T. Thomas Fortune's Afro-American League, the first organized black civil rights group in the nation.
+In 1890, he joined activist T. Thomas Fortune's Afro-American League, the first black civil rights group.
 He became the organization's new president in 1898 when it reformed as the Afro-American Council.

 In 1900, Bruce was a member of the literary bureau of the Republican National Committee.
 By 1908, he moves to New York, where he established the Yonkers, New York, Weekly Standard.
 Beginning in 1910, he worked as a probation officer and was American Correspondent for the African Times and Orient Review of London, England, edited by Dusé Mohamed Ali.
 In Harlem and Yonkers, Bruce became involved with the emerging community of intellectuals, including newly arrived immigrants from the Caribbean.
 In 1911, with Arthur Schomburg, he founded the Negro Society for Historical Research, first based in Yonkers, to create an institute to support scholarly efforts.
 For the first time, it brought together African, West Indian, and Afro-American scholars.
 This later became the foundation for the Schomburg Center for Research in Black Culture, New York Public Library.